protyay/protyay/README.md

 Here are some ideas to get you started:
 -->
 ## About Me :boy:
 Hola!!
-I'm a backend developer based out of Kolkata, India.
-I'm experienced in developing large scale reliable systems.
+I'm a backend developer experienced in developing large scale reliable systems.

 ## Tech Stack
 - Java 17